arfzmri/volascan/README.md

 Instructions

-1. Download the Zip File
-Obtain the zip file from the provided source.
+1. Download the Zip File: Obtain the zip file from the provided source.

-2. Extract the Zip File
-Use your preferred method to extract the contents of the zip file to a desired location on your system.
+2. Extract the Zip File: Use your preferred method to extract the contents of the zip file to a desired location on your system.
 Recommendation: Extract the zip file on the host system.

-3. Download Python
-Ensure you have Python installed on your system.
+3. Download Python: Ensure you have Python installed on your system.
 You can download it from the official Python website: [Python Downloads](https://www.python.org/downloads/).

-4. Run Volascan as Administrator
-Navigate to the extracted folder and run 'volascan.exe' as administrator.
+4. Run Volascan as Administrator: Navigate to the extracted folder and run 'volascan.exe' as administrator.